2025–26 East Bengal FC Women season

-The 2025–26 season is the 7th season in the history of East Bengal FC (women).
-The team would compete in the Indian Women's League and the Calcutta Women's Football League and also, would participate in the 2025–26 AFC Women's Champions League and 2025 SAFF Club Women's Championship after being champions of the 2024–25 Indian Women's League.
+The 2025–26 season is the 7th season in the history of East Bengal Women.
+The team would compete in the Indian Women's League and the Calcutta Women's Football League and also, would participate in the 2025–26 AFC Women's Champions League and 2025 SAFF Women's Club Championship after being champions of the 2024–25 Indian Women's League.

 Background

-East Bengal Women's team won their inaugural Indian Women's League in the 2024-25 season and qualified for the 2025–26 AFC Women's Champions League and inaugural 2025 SAFF Club Women's Championship.
+East Bengal Women's team won their inaugural Indian Women's League in the 2024-25 season and qualified for the 2025–26 AFC Women's Champions League and inaugural 2025 SAFF Women's Club Championship.
 East Bengal extended the contracts of fourteen players for the season - Goalkeepers: Panthoi Chanu, Mamani Das, Defenders: Sarita Yumnam, Sathi Debnath, Supriya Kispotta, Riya Sarkar, Midfielders: Karthika Angamuthu, Sandhiya Ranganathan, Sangita Basfore, Thandamoni Baskey, Forwards: Soumya Guguloth, Sulanjana Raul, Sandhya Maity, Resty Nanziri.
 The club also roped in the Golden Boot winner of the 2024–25 Indian Women's League, Ugandan national team striker Fazila Ikwaput for the season, along with Indian national team players: Shilky Devi Hemam and Payal Basude.